vanheeringen-lab/seq2science/docs/content/workflows/download_fastq.md

 #### Download SRA file

-The three largest databases that store sequencing data are National Center for Biotechnology Information (NCBI), the European Nucleotide Archive (ENA) and the DNA Data Bank of Japan (DDBJ).
+The four most popular databases that store sequencing data are National Center for Biotechnology Information (NCBI), the European Nucleotide Archive (ENA), the DNA Data Bank of Japan (DDBJ), and the Genome Sequence Archive (GSA).
-Only the ENA stores the actual fastq files, but all three of them store the raw data (as a sra file) from which a fastq can be derived.
+Only ENA and GSA store the actual fastq files, and DDBJ and NCBI store the raw data (as a sra file) from which a fastq can be derived.
 For this reason for each sample will first be checked if it can be downloaded from ENA.
 Otherwise we will download the samples in its raw format.
 To convert this data to a fastq it has to be "*dumped*".